Lotus-Radford Type 62-2: Suspension and wheels

 Coilover springs provide the Type 62-2's ride height control, with all four dampers being individually adjustable, along with a nose lift option to negotiate raised surfaces such as speed bumps.
-The Classic trim comes with 17 in wheels at the front and 18 in wheels at the rear, with the Gold Leaf and John Player Special trims receiving 18 in front and 19 in rear wheels by Dymag.
+The Classic trim comes with 17-inch wheels at the front and 18-inch wheels at the rear, with the Gold Leaf and John Player Special trims receiving 18-inch front and 19-inch rear wheels by Dymag.
 The John Player Special also has the option of carbon fibre wheels like the Quali Edition package for the Gold Leaf, along with Michelin Pilot Sport Cup 2 tyres.
 It also receives AP calipers and 360 mm carbon ceramic rotors.
 The Gold Leaf and Classic trims come with 4-piston AP calipers and iron rotors.